o3de/o3de.org/content/docs/user-guide/platforms/linux/_index.md

 ## Building from command line

-Once the build folder is generated, building from command line at this point is the same as the other platforms.
+Once the build folder is generated, building from command line is the same process as for other platforms.

 ### Single Config Builds